What Does Atlas Counselling Actually Do?

 Atlas Counselling is a staunch advocate of individual agency.
 Through taking a client-centred approach, each client is supported to increase their personal awareness of both their lived reality and their felt experience, and the influence and impact that each has on their actions, reactions and decision-making.

 Using the mechanism of awareness, a client has the ability to make self-determining choices toward the values-driven life they want for themselves.
-Using the mechanism of the safe, judgement-free therapeutic relationship, the client is able to unpack experiences and practice skills that can help them to forge authentic relationships outside of therapy, and to create meaningful connections, with people or otherwise, in all spheres of their life.
+By developing confidence in our safe, judgement-free therapeutic relationship, a client is able to unpack experiences and practice skills that can help them to forge authentic relationships outside of therapy, and to create meaningful connections, with people or otherwise, in all spheres of their life.

 Atlas Counselling provides counselling services with a degree qualified counsellor who is committed to ethical practice and is a member of the Psychotherapists and Counselling Federation of Australia (PACFA).